TudorHulban/Homework-CompanyDirectory/README.md

 ## To Do
-Implement a corporate directory to find the closest common Manager (aka farthest from the CEO) between two employees. <br/>
+Implement a corporate directory to find the closest common Manager (aka closest to the level of employess) between two employees. <br/>
 Assumption: All employees eventually report up to the CEO.

 ### Guidelines